ROCHESTER, Minn. – A former fugitive is pleading guilty to child sex abuse.

 - Northeast Iowa man pleads not guilty to child sex abuse

 - Man pleads to child sex abuse in Freeborn County

-- ISU graduate student pleads guilty to sex abuse of woman
+- Former Waldorf student pleads not guilty to sex abuse